sachinsu/sachinsu.github.io/work_journal/software.md

              - Individuals’ behaviors are guided (implicitly or explicitly) by underlying structures.
 Adoption must start with a purpose, whether that is a service or part of a larger project.
 Investment is needed during spin up to ensure proper experience is gained by project members.
 The chosen project must also have a clearly defined success metric.

+    - Observability
+        - Observability means gaining visibility into the internal state of a system.
+It’s used to give users the tools to figure out what’s happening, where it’s happening, and why.
+Observability has three core components: monitoring, analytics, and forensics.
+Monitoring measures the health of a system - it tells you when something is going wrong.
+Analytics give you the tools to visualize data to identify patterns and insights.
+Forensics helps you answer very specific questions about an event.
-    - Observability - Higher the SLA/SLO requirements for Service, Higher the Need for Observability
+          - Higher the SLA/SLO requirements for Service, Higher the Need for Observability
          - Structured log events with rich context specific details (often maintained as key-value pair) are highly useful where aim of observability  is for swiftly identifying where in your system the error or problem is coming from, so you can debug it — by reproducing it, or seeing what it has in common with other erroring requests.
          - The rule is to have one observability event per request per service hop (example, if your request hit the edge, API, four internal services, two databases … but ran 1 query on one db and 10 queries on the second db … you would generate a total of *19 observability events* for this request where all of them are linked by randomly generated "Request ID".)
          - Structure events are richer than metrics due to its payload.